 How can skin care products help me?

 Medical-grade skin care products, whether used as an adjunct to other procedures or as an initial step in improving skin health, help to improve your skin’s appearance and to rejuvenate healthy skin cells.
 Gels, creams, serums and exfoliators available for purchase have different purposes.
 It is important to use the regimen that is right for your skin type and lifestyle.
 We will help you define that regimen as part of your skin care consultation and treatment plan.
-Our Skin Care Director, Dina Maynard, frequently attends educational conferences all over the country.
-She is constantly studying and researching new product lines to be able to provide our patients in Columbus, Ohio with the best clinical skin care products available.

 The Columbus Facial Plastics Difference: